This cocktail is a twist on the classic Moscow Mule. Use your favorite bourbon and homemade blackberry syrup to make our Southern Blackberry Mule.

 Cock & Bull is the brand that claims to be the “original” ginger beer meant to go in a Moscow Mule, and I guess I took that for fact because I’ve always used it to make my mules.

-I hope you enjoy this cocktail as much as I did.
+I hope you enjoy this Southern Blackberry Mule cocktail as much as I did.
 Comment below and let me know what you think!

 This post contains affiliate links for your convenience.
 Click here to read our full disclosure policy

-A few things you’ll need for making Southern Blackberry Mules
+A few things you’ll need for making your Southern Blackberry Mule

 - Those fun copper mugs.
 We love these and you can order them here.